Know the truth about Autism myths

 Autism Myths No 8: Autistic people are anti-social

-Although some autistic persons may require assistance with social skills or engage with the world in a different way, most autistic people value their relationships.
+Although some autistic persons may require assistance with social skills or engage with the world differently, most autistic people value their relationships.
 Autism reflects its social challenges in multiple ways.
 Some speak too much and find it difficult to have two-way conversations.
 Some people are silent and shy or avoid interactions.
-It may be difficult to make friends, build relationships, or succeed at work as a result of these problems.
+It may be difficult to make friends, build relationships, or succeed at work due to these problems.

 Autism Myths No 9: Autism Risks Are Significantly Higher in White Children

-Reality: It is unfortunate that many in the world still differentiate by color and race. autism is not diagnosed based on color.
+Reality: Unfortunately, many in the world still differentiate by color and race. autism is not diagnosed based on color.
 White kids are 1.1 times more likely to have autism than Black kids and 1.2 times more likely than Hispanic kids.
 However, those differences are shrinking every year.
 They become smaller, indicating that autism is unrelated to skin tone.

 Closing line:

 We believe that all families and individuals with autism deserve support.
-And early interventions is one of their primary need to help.
+Early interventions is one of their primary need to help.
 And still, the world needs more knowledge about autism to cope with myths.

 Leave a Comment